someyura/LocalSplitTests/README.md

 - [X] Elegible users filtering.
 - [X] Customizable exposure.
 - [X] AppGroups support.
-- [X] Test group is can me picked on a launch-time.
+- [X] Test group is can be picked on a launch-time.

 ## Usage